 TWC may impose adverse actions along with, or instead of, requesting a corrective action plan.
 For example, TWC may recoup overpayments from a contractor as part of a corrective action plan.
 Some situations may require TWC to impose more serious adverse action, such as contract termination and debarment, without allowing the contractor to take corrective action.

-When the contractor provides services to VR customers in a location that is owned, leased, used in-kind, or otherwise controlled by the contractor, the contractor must maintain appropriate premises liability insurance.

 Forms Referenced in this Chapter

+DARS3441A, Provider Entity Headquarters Information-Management Team Part A

+DARS3441B, Provider Entity Headquarters Information-Services Part B

+DARS3441C, Provider Entity Headquarters Information-Counties Part C

+DARS3442A, Provider Physical Locations Information-Part A

-DARS3442, Employment Services Provider Physical Location Information
+DARS3442B, Provider Physical Locations Information-Part B

+DARS3443, Standards for Providers Certification

 DARS3444, Conflict of Interest Certification